yushiangfu/study-notes/c0-task-memory.md

 ### Page Fault Handling

-The below cases are genuine errors, and I hope you know how to debug them:
+The below cases are genuine errors, and the task will probably receive the `SIGSEGV` signal and terminate:

 - Accessing the kernel space from a user space task.
 - Dereferencing a pointer that points to somewhere unmapped.